One of the basic tenants of a comprehensive data management strategy is an effective data archive.

 When searching for a specific employee or keyword, the ability to extract the surrounding conversational context is critical for accurate discovery, and evaluation, of relevant content.

-Because there is a serious cost to hoarding data without a reason—it is best practice to pair any archive with a retention policy.
 However, sometimes a legal hold scenario or the like requires the data preservation of a specific employee(s) or a project, for an indefinite period of time.

 This is where the nuances of collaboration define their own needs.
 Given the importance of supplying the context surrounding a piece of content: it is key to preserve the context surrounding a communication in addition to the specific message in question.

-4. Predictive Coding for Fast Access
+4. Predictive Coding for Efficient Search and Access

 A big component of what makes an archive effective is the ability to access and extract data from the stores.
 Unfortunately, that process is not always efficient.
 In fact, the most expensive part of eDiscovery is the review process of whether the surfaced documentation are either relevant or irrelevant.

 One way to make the search and discovery process less manual is through predictive coding.
 These machine learning models leverage keyword search and filtering to reduce the amount of irrelevant materials that would require review—saving time and increasing efficiencies.